giantswarm/docs/src/content/advanced/external-secrets-operator/index.md

 last_review_date: 2023-03-23
 ---

-> We are currently in the process of rolling ESO to all management clusters
-> and it may not yet be available on your cluster.
-We expect this to be
-> complete by Friday 31st March 2023.

 ## What is External Secrets Operator

 External secrets operator (ESO) is a kubernetes operator that reads secrets